rafaski/beer_api/README.md

 ### Main features:
 - FastAPI framework
 - async HTTP requests using `httpx` library
-- data stored in database with `postgresql`
+- data stored in database with `sqlite`
 - SQL queries and table models with ORM provided by `SQLalchemy`
 - data validation and data modelling with `pydantic`